Jay-study-nildana/BootstrapForStudents/README.md

 Live Sites [Available here](Deployments.md).

+# Modified Projects

+These are the projects that I have modified as part of my own practice, and have made available for my students.

+1. [PhotoX](PhotoX) - This was the very first project I remixed.
+So, this contains the maximum amount of detail in terms of comments and explanations.
+If you are learning CSS, start with this project.
+It has the maximum number of comments.
+1. [Admin Dashboard](AdminDashboard) - This was the second project I remixed.
+It contains less comments than PhotoX.
+Better to go through this after PhotoX.

+My belief is, if you can understand the code inside the project [PhotoX](PhotoX), interpret each line, and make meaningful remixes of the code and give it your own, customized look, you are good to go.

 # Note To Students

 1. Bootstrap is one of those things that is commonly used.
 That means, you will find a lot of ready to use code on the internet.
 You can also buy or download ready to use themes.